Human mentality doesn’t cease to surprise. Astound even.

 So, lets say between September 2010 and Jan 2010, we’ve seen three shameful scams involving ridiculously high values.
 Lets have a look at how the Sensex moved around this time while we all sat in front of our TV sets eating popcorn and swallowing scam after scam:

-Surprisingly, the index didn’t fluctuate more than a 1000 points despite the fact that such news deals a hard blow to the economy, the image of India and that of every Indian the world over (not necessarily in that order).
+Surprisingly, the index didn’t fluctuate more than a 1000 points.
+Despite the fact that such news dealt a hard blow to the economy.
+And to the image of India and that of every Indian the world over (not necessarily in that order).

 Guess all we Indians would say to this is, “who the hell cares about scams or whatever, they’re part and parcel of life.
 All we’re concerned about is our money.
 And image, err..
 What image?”